Free: Healthy 5-Ingredient Meals EbookGet It Now

 Peas are one of my daughters’ favorite veggies, and this soup was a hit with them — and with me too, because it was so easy.
 Using just a few simple ingredients (including fresh or frozen produce!), this healthy soup takes a few simple steps and comes together with just minutes of hands-on prep.

-Peas show up in many of my comfort food recipes like sweet potato shepherd’s pie, quick fried rice, creamy chicken pot pie soup, and even healthy tuna casserole — but in this dish, they play the starring role and create a vibrant green color and rich aroma.
+Peas show up in many of my comfort food recipes like sweet potato shepherd’s pie, quick fried rice, creamy chicken pot pie soup, a healthy tuna casserole, and can even be added to a sausage kale soup — but in this dish, they play the starring role and create a vibrant green color and rich aroma.

 Why You’ll Love This Pea Soup Recipe